juxor/afaq/markdown/append11.md

 #

   * Replies to Some Errors and Distortions in Bryan Caplan's "Anarchist Theory FAQ" version 5.2

-## 1 - Individualist Anarchists and the socialist movement.
+## 1 - Individualist Anarchists and the socialist movement

 Caplan, in his FAQ, attempts to rewrite anarchist history by trying to claim that the individualist anarchists were forerunners of the so-called "anarcho-